 4:7 And the first beast was like a lion, and the second beast like a calf, and the third beast had a face as a man, and the fourth beast was like a flying eagle.
 Who are these living beings who are privileged to be in God's presence day and night, and to declare His majestic holiness?
-These being who never have to leave God's presence, not even for a moment undoubtedly are beings who were created for this very purpose.
-They seem to be similar to the same beings as the cherubim seen in Ezekiel's vision (Eze.1:5) and the seraphim seen in Isaiah's vision (Is.6:1-3).
+These 4 beasts never leave God's presence, not even for a moment.
+They are beings who were created for this very purpose.
 They share features of the seraphim and cherubim, and yet even their similarities are not consistent.
 Many commentators offer a variety of explanations.
 Many things on earth are given to us as "shadows" or "copies" of greater heavenly realities.
-Some things He just do not reveal right away.
-But, they are certainly amazing and very powerful.
+Some things are not just revealed right away, but they are certainly amazing and very powerful.

 Note: John chooses certain animals on earth to describe certain characteristics that he notices.
-These 4 creatures represent the four fold division of animal life mentioned in Genesis 9.
+These 4 creatures represent the fourfold division of animal life mentioned in Genesis 9.